bhavesh0907/Cybersecurity-Threat-Detection-System-Using-Python---AI-ML/README.md

 # Run the system
 python main.py

-Usage:
+Usage

-1.Launch the System
+1.Start the System
 python main.py

 2.Upload or specify a file for analysis.

-3.The system extracts features and applies ML models to classify the file.
+3.The system extracts features and applies ML models for classification.

-4.View the threat classification results.
+4.View the classification results and threat assessment.

-Contributors:
+Contributors

 Bhavesh Mishra (Lead Developer)

+Required Python libraries (see requirements.txt)